 Different stores have slightly different arrangements.

-At Walmart, check the aisle where they have condiments, spices, and sauce.
+At Walmart, check the aisle where they have condiments, spices, and sauces.
 While at grocery stores like Safeway, honey can be found close to bread, peanut butter, and jelly.
 You won’t find it in the baking section.
-At Kroger, you’ll also find a variety of honey at aisle 6.

 I get it.
 We are all busy than ever, and if you have no experience working in a grocery store, some ‘basic’ stuff might not be visible.
-In one of my recent articles I I went into detail on the different sections of a grocery store.
+In one of my recent articles, I went into detail on the different sections of a grocery store.

 And, if you have ever wondered what makes a grocery store different from a supermarket, I’ve got you covered in another recent article.
 You’ll find both highly helpful.
 Just click the links to read them on my site.

 I CAN GET MANUKA HONEY IN THE GROCERY STORE HERE IN THE STATES OMG pic.twitter.com/nBBQQ52JuY

 Yes, you can buy raw honey at Walmart.
 They typically carry a variety of honey products, including raw honey options.
 The availability of specific brands and types of raw honey might vary by location, so it’s a good idea to check your local Walmart store or their online platform for the current selection and availability.
 Walmart’s online store often provides a broad range of options and the convenience of seeing what’s in stock at your nearest store.

 Raw honey is honey in its most natural state, untouched, just as it exists in the beehive.

 Of course, beeswax, dead bees, and wings of bees, are not present as it does usually go through a mild filtration process.
 Most of the honey in some grocery stores has undergone pasteurization and filtration.
 And, ultra-filtration, in some cases.
 These can no longer be classified as raw honey.